ogazitt/coreos-hpcloud-docs/index.md

 The `$private_ipv4` and `$public_ipv4` substitution variables are fully supported in cloud-config.
 For HP Public Cloud, make sure to use the $public_ipv4 value.

-NOTE in the above: You must replace two fields: the https://discovery.etcd.io/<token> URL with a real discovery toek obtained as listed above, and the SSH public key.
+NOTE in the above: You must replace two fields: the `https://discovery.etcd.io/<token>` URL with a real discovery toek obtained as listed above, and the SSH public key with your own.

 Troubleshooting tip: EVERY TIME you create a new cluster, also create a new cluster token, especially if you're reusing the same floating IP's.